DiamondLightSource/malcolmjs/docs/source/userguide/glossary.rst

 Readback Attributes
 -------------------

 An Attribute whose value is set automatically by a process within the execution environment.
-Readback attributes cannot be specified manually via the User Interface.
+Readback attributes cannot be set manually via the User Interface.

 .. _root_block_: